CTFEDs/Global-Accessibility-Awareness-Day-2016/workshop-outline.md

 ## Make a checklist (30m)

-* Justin and Steve talk through the wall posters: Accessible User Experience Framework and Universal Design Principles.
+* Justin and Steve talk through the wall posters: Universal Design Principles, WCAG POUR framework, and Accessible User Experience Framework.
 * Grab two different colour pens: one for FED and one for UX.
 * Go through A Web For Everyone's [APPENDIX A: Accessible UX Principles and Guidelines](handout/AWFE-AppendixA1.pdf).
 Mark with a tick items that are FED and items that are UX-related.
 * Pick the four most important items and write them down on sticky notes.
 Make sure you pick a mix of FED and UX things.